thishaseeb/site/thishaseeb/content/portfolio/work2.md

 In the past I've come across a fair few Graduate roles and general Jobs centered around Data Science/Engineering for Automated trading algorithms.
 First off I think there's some contraints to be defined here.
 I'll be focusing my endevours with a focus on Forex and financial markets, as I know the most about these.
 They're the most liquid and highly volatile also, and i don't really enjoy fancy testing a longer term algorithm from the get go!

 Worth mentioning, this is just a blog, not financial advise, so don't take it as such, and don't repeat my steps.
 If you do so, you do it at your own risk.

-## Statement of Intentions.

-I intend on making this space a relatively unspecific catalogue of proejcts undergone.
-I had a few ideas of things to try that could be fun to document, and hence have created this space to do exactly that!

-Hopefully the overhead in writing a post is not tooooo high, but I have attempted to automate what i can to reduce said overhead!
-Thank you hugo, and Github Pages.

-I did also dabble with using Wordpress for this blog, but the page loadtimes would definitely take a hit with the advantage of ease of use, and the ability to write posts via a mobile device.

 ### Intended outcome